 Weaning an older baby or toddler

-If your baby is older it may be more difficult to simply substitute feeds with ‘something else’ other than a breast.
-They may resist attempts to wean, refuse to take a bottle and need gentle encouragement and plenty of focused love and attention during the process.
-Your little one may feel rejected and confused and become quite clingy if weaning is moving too quickly for them.
-Resources with ideas to help you encourage breastfeeding to come to an end include:
+If your baby is older it may be more difficult to simply substitute feeds with “something else” other than a breast because breastfeeding is much more than just a feeding method.
+Babies and toddlers associate breastfeeding with emotional security, falling asleep, love and safety as well as food.
+They may resist attempts to wean, refuse to take a bottle and need gentle encouragement and plenty of focused love and attention during weaning to substitute for breastfeeding.
+If weaning is moving too quickly for them, your little one may feel rejected or confused and become quite clingy, or they may start to wake more at night.
+Resources with ideas to help you encourage breastfeeding to come to an end gently include:

 - Weaning: What Does it Mean?
 Ask Dr Sears, 2016